folhascadentes/mamao-app/README.md

 The options field provides additional settings for more specific or complex signs

 - **options.detect.circular**: This means the movement can start at any position of the array of movement objects.

+## Project Roadmap

+Our development process is structured in stages to allow for incremental improvements and necessary adjustments based on user feedback.
+Below is an outline of our project roadmap:

+### Alpha Release

+The main objective of the Alpha release is to validate whether users can independently and intuitively signal the signs registered in the system through the platform.
+We aim to register at least 75 signs at this stage.

+During the Alpha phase, we'll focus on:

+- User testing to understand if the system is intuitive and straightforward for the users.
+- Making improvements to decrease the learning curve and increase the number of signals per minute from volunteers.
+- Actively seeking user feedback and making necessary adjustments to enhance the user experience.

+### Beta Release

+The Beta release will occur after validating that the system is intuitive and capable of identifying various types of signs.
+At this stage, we aim to register at least 250 signs and launch a mobile version for Android and iOS platforms.

+In the Beta phase, our focus will be:

+- Making enhancements in alignment with the product requirements.
+- Prioritizing improvements in accessibility, a critical criterion before launching the first official version.
+- Continuing to gather user feedback to further refine the user experience.

+### Version 1.0

+Version 1.0 will be launched once we meet the requirements of having 500 signs registered and fully functional applications on both Android and iOS platforms.

+In this phase, we will focus on:

+- Growing our volunteer base and improving volunteer engagement.
+- Analyzing user behavior and feedback to identify areas for improvement and optimization.
+- Ensuring the robustness of the platform by handling a larger number of users and data.
+- Continuing to refine and enhance our platform based on user feedback and needs.

+Please note that this roadmap is a living document and may be subject to changes as the project evolves.
+Feedback, suggestions, and contributions are always welcome at each stage of the project.